Best trails in Walpole-Nornalup National Park

 Which trail has the most elevation gain in Walpole-Nornalup National Park?

-If you're looking for elevation gain, Walpole-Nornalup National Park has you covered.
-Bibbulmun Track: Walpole to Denmark boasts the most elevation gain with 9,038 ft of total ascent.
-The park's runner-up is Bibbulmun Track: Walpole to Peaceful Bay, which will get you 4,835 ft of elevation gain.
+Bibbulmun Track: Walpole to Denmark has the most elevation gain with 9,265 ft of total ascent.
+The park's runner-up is Bibbulmun Track: Walpole to Peaceful Bay, which has 4,924 ft of elevation gain.

 Are there camping trails available in Walpole-Nornalup National Park?